lesaux/monitoring-stack/README.md

 monitoring-stack
 ================

-Am all in one highly availlable haproxy/graphite/sensu deployment.
+An all in one highly availlable haproxy/graphite/sensu deployment.
 The provided example requires 6 boxes.
+It should work on either redhat family or ubuntu distros.
+I have only tested CentOS6, OEL6 and Ubuntu14.

 ##A - The haproxy cluster (servers haproxy1 and haproxy2):